mstevetodd/EngineDriver_Home/docs/operation/interface.rst

    :align: right
    :scale: 50%

-The *In Phone Loco Sounds* Action Bar button is enabled with the `In Phone sounbds Button <../configuration/preferences.html#in-phone-sounds-button>`_ preference.
+The *In Phone Loco Sounds* Action Bar button is enabled with the :ref:`configuration/preferences:dcc-ex button?` preference.

 *In Phone Loco Sounds*, when clicked ...